devikathampi/devikathampi/README.md

 - 🌱 I’m currently learning **.NET Core and Angular**

-- 📄 I'm currently reading **3D MRI brain tumor segmentation using autoencoder regularization**
+- 📄 I'm currently reading a paper on **3D MRI brain tumor segmentation using autoencoder regularization**

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/devikathampi)